wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/agentless.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: The agentless monitoring allows you to run integrity checks on systems without an agent installed.
-Check out this section of the Wazuh documentation.
+  :description: Wazuh agentless monitoring allows you to run integrity checks on systems without an agent installed.
+Check out this section of the documentation.

 .. _reference_ossec_agentless: